 Coursework includes leadership courses, specialization courses for the three study options, and courses in research and inquiry.
 During the second year of study, students will participate in a practicum for leadership development that is directly related to their context of employment.
 Based upon conversations with their current supervisors or mentors, they will design leadership activities that will expand their leadership capacity beyond that of their current employment.

-In the final year of study, students will complete a field-based capstone project, which is a year-long project in which the student addresses an actual problem of practice.
+In the final year of study, students will complete a field-based dissertation in practice, which is a year-long project in which the student addresses an actual problem of practice.
 This must be a project outside of the student’s normal work expectations.
 Specifically it should demonstrate leadership at a higher level than that of current employment.
 It must include components of: program evaluation, literature review of extant research and policy, data collection and analysis, proposal for program improvement or other solution to the problem, and implementation of proposed solutions.
 A comprehensive report including all of the above will be written and delivered to the University as well as to the employer in whose domain it was conducted.
 In addition, a publishable article, based on the problem of practice and solutions, will be completed.